 - When the two CSI reports are separately triggered, the higher layer parameter delayOffsetCompensation indicates whether the UE is expected to compensate for the delay offset values corresponding to the CSI-RS resources measured for 'typeII-CJT-r18' calculation and reported in the latest CJTC-Dd report whose reporting instance’s last symbol is before the first symbol of the DCI triggering the 'typeII-CJT-r18' report.
 If multiple 'typeII-CJT-r18' reports linked to CJTC-Dd report(s) are triggered in the same aperiodic trigger state and delayOffsetCompensation is configured, the UE is expected to apply delay offset compensation for all the linked 'typeII-CJT-r18' reports.

+- When the UE is expected to compensate for the delay offset values corresponding to the CSI-RS resources measured for 'typeII-CJT-r18' calculation and reported in the CJTC-Dd report, for CQI/PMI/RI calculation as defined in Clause 5.2.2.5.1b, the UE should assume that the symbols transmitted on antenna ports [3000,…,3000+P-1] of each of the N0 selected CSI-RS resources are given by: yσn(p)(i)ej2πk'∆fDσn,offset, n=1,…,N0, where yσn(p)(i) is defined in Clause 5.2.2.5.1b, Δf is the subcarrier spacing as defined in Clause 5.2.2.5.1, k' is the subcarrier index of the resource element where yσnp(i) is transmitted, k'=0 is the first subcarrier in the lowest-numbered resource block of the bandwidth assumed for CQI calculation as described in Clause 5.2.2.5.1 and Dσn,offset is according to the CJTC-Dd report.

 If the UE is configured with a CSI-ReportConfig with the higher layer parameter reportQuantity set to 'cjtc-F',